-- If the Tenure Review Board determines that a tenure case requires reconsideration, the three members of the Tenure Review Board will sit together with the six members of the CAPT to reconsider the case.
-The Tenure Appeal Committee will have access to the written information which the CAPT had in its original deliberations and any additional material specifically pertaining to the area or areas of consideration deemed inadequate by the TRB.
-The deadline for submission of additional materials shall be specified by the CAPT in the CAPT Calendar, but shall not be sooner than February 15th nor later than March 15th. - 2.
-The Tenure Appeal Committee will hear testimony from an advocate designated by the candidate.
+- 4a.
+If the Tenure Review Board determines that a tenure case requires reconsideration, the three member of the Tenure Review Board will sit together with the six members of CAPT to reconsider the case Formatted: Right: -0.5" The Tenure Appeal Committee will have access to the written information which CAPT had in it Formatted: Indent: Left: 0.63", Hanging: 0.31", Right: original deliberations and any additional material specifically pertaining to the area or areas d -0.5" consideration deemed inadequate by the TRB.
+The deadline for submission of additional materials shall be specified by CAPT in the CAPT Calendar, but shall not be sooner than February 15 nor later than March 15. - The Tenure Appeal Committee will hear testimony from an advocate designated by the candidate.
 The advocate may be a person in the candidate's department, the candidate's Chair, a Skidmore faculty member outside the candidate's department, or someone outside the College.
-By request, the advocate may be informed why tenure was not initially recommended by the CAPT and/or the President at a joint meeting of the President, the Dean of the Faculty/Vice President for Academic Affairs, the Associate Dean of the Faculty for Personnel, Development, and Diversity, the Chair of the CAPT, the candidate and the advocate.
-The advocate, in the presence of the candidate, has the right of access but may not photocopy the materials which the CAPT had in its original deliberations.
-Whenever testimony is given by the candidate or the advocate, both shall be present. - The Tenure Appeal Committee may consult with the President, the Dean of the Faculty/Vice President for Academic Affairs, the Associate Dean of the Faculty for Personnel, Development, and Diversity, or members of the candidate's department at any time. - The operating procedures to be followed by the Tenure Appeal Committee will be made available to the candidate well in advance of the proceedings.
-The Chair of the CAPT shall preside over appeal proceedings. - 5.
-The Tenure Appeal Committee shall conduct a review only once. - 6.
-The Tenure Appeal Committee shall convey its written recommendation to the President upon completing its deliberations. - 7.
+By request, the advocate may be informed why tenure was not initially recommended by CAPT and/or the President at a joint meeting of the President, the Dean of the Faculty/Vice President for Academic Affairs, the Associate Dean of the Faculty for Personnel, Development, and Diversity, the Chair of CAPT, the candidate, and the advocate.
+The advocate, in the presence of the candidate, has the right of access but may not photocopy the materials which CAPT had in its original deliberations.
+Whenever testimony is given by the candidate or the advocate, both shall be present.

+- 3c.
+The Tenure Appeal Committee may consult with the President, the Dean of the Faculty/Vice President for Academic Affairs, the Associate Dean of the Faculty for Personnel, Development, and Diversity, or members of the candidate's department at any time. - 4d.
+The operating procedures to be followed by the Tenure Appeal Committee will be made available to the candidate well in advance of the proceedings.
+The Chair of CAPT shall preside over appeal proceedings. - 5e.
+The Tenure Appeal Committee shall conduct a review only once. - 6f.
+The Tenure Appeal Committee shall convey its written recommendation to the President upon completing its deliberations. - 7g.
 The President shall decide about appropriate action and shall convey the result of a review in a letter to the candidate, and shall state therein the reasons for recommending or not recommending tenure.
 The letter will be sent within 10 days of receipt of the Tenure Appeal Committee's recommendation, with copies to the Tenure Appeal Committee and the Dean of the Faculty/Vice President for Academic Affairs.

-X. DISCIPLINE AND DISMISSAL OF TENURED FACULTY
+FX.
+DISCIPLINE AND DISMISSAL OF TENURED FACULTY